mapbox/vector-tile-spec/3.0/README.md

 #### 4.4.2  Inline Attributes

-Feature attributes are encoded as a series of integers in the `attributes` field of a feature.
+Feature attributes are encoded as a series of integers in the `attributes` and `geometric_attributes` fields of a feature.
 Integers come in tuples that are usually pairs (but see below for the cases where more than two integers are required).
 The first integer in each tuple represents the zero-based index of the key in the `keys` set of the `layer` to which the feature belongs.
 The second integer (along with 0 or more integers that follow, depending upon the value's type) represents the value of the attribute, and is referred to as a "complex value".
 Each key index MUST be unique within each feature, such that no other attribute within the same feature has the same key index.
-The `attributes` field of a feature MUST NOT contain a key index greater than or equal to the number of elements in the layer's `keys`.
+The `attributes` and `geometric_attributes` fields of a feature MUST NOT contain a key index greater than or equal to the number of elements in the layer's `keys`.

+##### 4.4.2.1 Attributes and geometric attributes

+The attributes of a feature are divided between the `attributes` and `geometric_attributes` messages, both of which encode a list of key-value pairs.

+Feature attributes that describe the overall feature should be encoded in the `attributes` message.

+Feature attributes that describe additional characteristics of specific locations along the feature's geometry should be encoded in the `geometric_attributes` message.

+Each key-value pair in the `geometric_attributes` MUST have a value whose type is `list` or `delta-encoded list`, and whose length is the total number of `moveto`, `lineto`, and `closepath` commands in the `geometry`.
+Each element in the list is considered to be associated with the corresponding command in the `geometry`.

-##### 4.4.2.1 Complex Value Encoding
+##### 4.4.2.2 Complex Value Encoding

 Each complex value begins with a 64-bit unsigned integer, which can be split into two parts: the lowest 4 bits are the type bits, and the remaining bits are the parameter bits.
 What is stored in the parameter bits is dependent on the contents of the type bits.
 For inline types, the parameter field simply contains a value.
 For reference types the parameter field is an index position into one of the layer's value fields.